mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/GeoxPath2.md

 same for **Elude** and **Jump**.
 But things like the **climb** tag works with the nodes in a vertical position too.

-Foxkit can build GeoxPath2, but is missing the choice to order the nodes with the edges for now.
+FoxKit can build GeoxPath2, but is missing the choice to order the nodes with the edges for now.
 The user has to manually edit the **Outlink** and the **Edges** address in its XML file instead.
 See the image below to understand how it works.